Gate to main stage opens

 Based in Bristol, V.A. , Momma Molasses has toured throughout the Southeast, as a breakout D.I.Y.
 (Do It Yourself) musician.
 Her music interlaces influences from Classic Country, Appalachian Folk, Western-Swing, Swamp-pop, Bluegrass, and Old-Time music into a uniquely timeless sound.
 Her rolling contralto voice scales over homespun finger-picked guitar, in haunting lamentations.
 Warm, rich, and passionate her songs embrace, and captivate listeners, soothing well warn hearts with vulnerable lyricism.

-Members of the band include Brandon Elkins, Jack Bonham, Peggy Ely, Shirley Smith and Rod Griffith.
+Members of Town Branch include Brandon Elkins, Jack Bonham, Shirley Smith, Peggy Ely and Rod Griffith.
+All band members are from Lee County, Virginia.